 Applicants must not have had Medical Staff membership or clinical privileges suspended or terminated from a Wellstar Hospital or from any other health facility for reasons related to clinical competence or professional conduct within the last ten (10) years.
-Applicants also must not have had Medical Staff membership or clinical privileges automatically resigned or terminated at any Wellstar Hospital for any reason within the last twelve (12) months.

 11. Clinical Activity